5 Don't-Miss Holiday Activities for Military Families in Europe

 Flipping through my government-issued passport, I’m thankful for all of the stamps I’ve collected during our short time overseas.
 I haven’t had a chance to make it to England for a second sip of wassail, but being able to experience Christmas around the world firsthand has been a dream come true.

-How are you planning to celebrate the holidays overseas this year?
+How are you planning to celebrate the holidays while you're stationed in Europe?
 If you’re back in the States, what are your favorite holiday memories from your time spent across the pond?